 Novelist whose works had a large gay following

-One of the first people in Bristol to die of AIDS-related illness; Bristol’s main support organisation for people with AIDS/HIV was named in his memory.
+One of the first people in Bristol to die of AIDS-related illness; Bristol’s first support organisation for people with HIV was named in his memory.

 Swedish-born artist, writer and feminist who became one of the visionaries of the Goddess movement.

 Author of Gothic novel Dracula, Stoker was a frequent visitor to Bristol.

 - John Addington Symonds (1840-93)

 - Bristol writer, art historian and forerunner of the 20th century liberation movements.
 His pioneering work to free homosexuality from religious and moral distortions are of world significance.